About

 I’m Sagi.
 I’ve been writing code since I was 12, and it’s been the through-line of my working life ever since.

-Alongside that, I’m building something new in cloud storage.
+Lately, I’m building something new in cloud storage.
 More on that when there’s more to say.

 I like problems where product logic meets scale: reliability, cost, performance, the slow work of making systems more efficient over time.
 I like code that earns its complexity.
 I like people who are direct.
 I don’t love meetings.